dpgaspar/Flask-AppBuilder/README.rst

 Package Version
 ---------------

 *New 0.7.N* with bug fixes, and new features.
-If your already using F.A.B. read carefully the `migration <http://flask-appbuilder.readthedocs.org/en/latest/versionmigration.html>`_ procedures.
+If you're already using F.A.B. read carefully the `migration <http://flask-appbuilder.readthedocs.org/en/latest/versionmigration.html>`_ procedures.

 Also read the `Versions <http://flask-appbuilder.readthedocs.org/en/latest/versions.html>`_ for further detail on what changed.